 You have to plan for your retirement as early as possible –

 - Plan to pay off debts much before you retire.
-Avoid taking debts like personal loan or credit card debt when you are closer to retirement.
+Avoid taking debts like personal loans or credit card debt when you are closer to retirement.

 - Review your investment portfolio regularly so that it remains stable and strong.
 As you reach different milestones in life or become older, the portfolio will have to be tweaked to suit your current phase of life.